-Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling
+Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Dedicated Solo Cabins

-Just-Released Offer Save $500 per person
+Just-Released Offer Save 20% per person

 Today you will visit Genovesa Island, a horse-shoe shaped volcanic formation with steep slopes known as 'Bird Island' due to the wide variety of birds that can be seen here.
 Genovesa is one of very few places where red-footed boobies gather – over 200,000 of them are estimated to be living there!
-Cruise to Darwin Bay in the afternoon, where you will discover a white-sand coral beach and walk a half mile trail that winds through mangroves filled with Nazca and red-footed boobies.
+Cruise to Darwin Bay where you will discover a white-sand coral beach and walk a half-mile trail that winds through mangroves filled with Nazca and red-footed boobies.
 Swallow-tailed gulls can also be spotted here.
 Further down the path are tidal pools where sea lions swim playfully.
 Reach the end for phenomenal views from the cliff.

 Start your day on Santiago Island at Espumilla Beach, a fantastic place to see marine iguanas and Sally Lightfoot crabs.
-A remarkable snorkeling experience awaits you at Espumilla, where there is an abundance of marine life including octopi, moray eel, and sharks.
+A remarkable snorkeling experience awaits you at Espumilla, where there's an abundance of marine life including octopuses, moray eel, and sharks.
 Or you will have a chance to snorkel at Buccaneer Cove, once known as a refuge for British buccaneers or pirates.
 In the evening, travel to Egas port, home to quick-footed Galapagos lava lizards and Galapagos fur seals.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Round-trip international airfare; airfare to/from the Galapagos Islands; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Control Card; passport expenses; alcoholic beverages; personal expenses; gratuities to ship staff, crew, and naturalists are left to the discretion of the passenger; fuel surcharge may apply.
+Round-trip international airfare; airfare to/from the Galapagos Islands; hotel nights before/after cruise unless otherwise mentioned; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Control Card; passport expenses; alcoholic beverages; personal expenses; gratuities to ship staff, crew, and naturalists are left to the discretion of the passenger; fuel surcharge may apply.
 Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $500-$700 per adult; $300-$450 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).